Benson (1811 ship)

-Benson was launched at Quebec in 1811.
+Benson was a British ship launched at Quebec in 1811.
 She entered Lloyd's Register (LR) in 1813.
 She was condemned at Mauritius in 1817 and her loss gave rise to a notable court case.

 Career

 Lloyd's Register in 1813 listed Benson's master as Thatcher, her owner as Benson, and her trade London transport.

 On 5 July 1817 Captain "Botham" wrote from Île de France that Benson, which had been sailing from Madras to London, had had to put into port leaky and with the crew mutinous.
 He thought that she would be condemned.
 A later report stated that Benson had been surveyed and the cost of her repairs was estimated at less than 8000 dollars.
 A week after this report, on 20 January 1818, Lloyd's List reported that Benson had been condemned and sold.
 She had been surveyed, condemned, and finally sold on 21 July.

 The Register General's letter dated 29 June 1819 stated that she had been condemned in the Isle of France in 1818.